Preprod-Labs/Featuretools_basics/README.md

-# DIY on using Featuretools framework
+# DIY : Featuretools framework
-# Initiative of PreProd Opnsrc
+# Initiative from PreProd Opnsrc

 Switch to branch " explore_tool " and go through the notebooks